 Sustainable Drainage Systems

-The development shall be carried out in accordance with the surface draining scheme approved in reference 18/01391/AOD unless an alternative or amended scheme is agreed in writing with the local planning authority.
+The development shall be carried out in accordance with the Sustainable Urban Drainage Systems Scheme approved in reference 18/01391/AOD unless an alternative or amended scheme is agreed in writing with the local planning authority.

 Reason: To prevent the increased risk of flooding to third parties and to the site itself; to improve water quality; to enhance biodiversity; and to ensure future maintenance of the surface water drainage system.